Foot pain affects 1 in 5 people.

 If someone rolls their ankle it might be a one-off incident, in which case the protection, management and rehabilitation is often performed by a physiotherapist.
 That’s why most sports teams have a physiotherapist on their roster.

-However, if the same person frequently sprains their ankle, they might be referred by the physiotherapist to a podiatrist to look further into how the foot is working, and other factors that might be contributing to frequent ankle sprains.
+However, if the same person frequently sprains their ankle, they might be referred by the physiotherapist to a podiatrist to look further into how the foot is functioning, and other factors that might be contributing to frequent ankle sprains.

 Ready to make a booking?